Travel guide

 Operators and coverage: Viettel and company

-Travel eSIMs rely on existing Vietnamese operators.
+Travel eSIMs rely on existing Vietnamese operators; they don't create their own networks.
 The largest and with the best coverage is Viettel, followed by Vinaphone and Mobifone.
-Viettel reaches more rural and mountainous areas, so it's the one you want if you're venturing out of the cities.
+Viettel reaches more rural and mountainous areas, so it's the one you'll want if you're venturing out of the cities into the interior.

-For a typical trip with maps, messaging, social media, and photos, estimate between 1 and 2 GB per week.
-Vietnam is a destination where you'll use a translator and book transportation and accommodation on the fly a lot, so if you're tight on data, aim for the higher end.
+For a typical trip involving maps, messaging, social media, and photos, estimate between 1 and 2 GB per week.
+Vietnam is a destination where you'll heavily rely on translators (the alphabet and tones mean spoken English doesn't always work) and booking transport and accommodation on the fly, so if you're tight on data, aim for the higher end of the table.

 Duration Light usage Medium usage Heavy usage